AmanG007/Marketing-for-Engineers/README.md

 * [SnoopSnoo](https://snoopsnoo.com/) provides Reddit user and subreddits analytics.
 * [RedditList](http://redditlist.com/) is useful for digging up worthwhile subreddits.
 * [Reddit converter](http://vyper.io/reddit_converter/) converts your text (blog post) to Reddit markdown.
+* [Developers Nation](http://www.developersnation.co.in/) Helps you to make great single page websites.

 ### 👽 LinkedIn
 I want to tell you a secret: HRs is not the only people who use LinkedIn.
 With this platform you can build business partnerships, network online, make direct sales and search for investors.
 LinkedIn is a perfect place for B2B companies and 👔 business professionals.
 It's also useful for self-branding.
 For the promotional purpose, LinkedIn has Personal Pages, Company Pages, Groups, and Ads.